Chassis/MariaDB/README.md

 # A MariaDB extension for Chassis
-The MariaDB extension automatically sets up your Chassis instance to be able to use MariaDB.
+The MariaDB extension automatically sets up your Chassis instance to to use MariaDB.

 ## Activation
 Ensure you have a Chassis instance set up locally already.